Use this statement to delete all rows from a table, without deleting the table.

 This statement should be used with great care on a database involved in synchronization or replication.
 Because the MobiLink server is not notified, this deletion can lead to inconsistencies that can cause synchronization or replication to fail.

-After a TRUNCATE TABLE statement, the table structure and all of the indexes continue to exist, as well as the constraints and column definitions; only data is deleted.
+After a TRUNCATE TABLE statement, the table structure, all the indexes, and the constraints and column definitions continue to exist; only data is deleted.

 TRUNCATE TABLE cannot execute if a statement that affects the table is already being referenced by another request or query.
 Similarly, UltraLite does not process requests referencing the table while that table is being altered.
 Furthermore, you cannot execute TRUNCATE TABLE when the database includes active queries or uncommitted transactions.